Ixodes holocyclus: Hosts

-Common hosts include the long-nosed bandicoot (Parameles nasuta), giant brindle bandicoot (Isoodon torosus), echidnas and possums.
-Potential hosts include many species of mammals, birds and occasionally reptiles.
-Because of continuous infestation the native animals are usually immune to tick toxins.
+Common hosts include long-nosed bandicoots (Parameles nasuta), giant brindle bandicoots (Isoodon torosus), echidnas and possums.
+Potential hosts include many species of mammals, birds and, occasionally, reptiles.
+Because of continuous infestation, native animals are usually immune to tick toxins.

 Most mammals, such as cattle, sheep, goats, horses, pigs, cats, cavies, rats, mice and humans, can be infested by the tick.
-Fatalities resulting from a single engorged adult female tick are mostly reported in the young animals of the larger species and all ages and sizes of the pet species (dogs and cats).
+Fatalities resulting from a single engorged adult female tick are mostly reported in the young animals of the larger species, and all ages and sizes of the pet species (dogs and cats).
 Larvae and nymphs can also produce toxic reactions in the host.
-Fifty larvae or five nymphs can kill a 40 g rat; larger numbers of either can induce paralysis in dogs and cats.
-They may be easy to find on short-haired animals, but difficult to find on long-haired animals like Persian cats.
-People who live in a tick-prone area and whose pets are allowed outdoors are recommended to inspect their pets every day for ticks.
-Unfortunately the ticks are often not discovered until they are large enough to be felt.
-By this time the tick has subjected the animal to a large amount of toxin.
+Fifty larvae or five nymphs can kill a 40 g rat.
+Larger numbers of either can induce paralysis in dogs and cats.
+They may be easy to find on short-haired animals, but difficult to find on long-haired animals, such as Persian cats.
+People who live in a tick-prone area, and whose pets are allowed outdoors, are recommended to inspect their pets every day for ticks.
+Unfortunately, the ticks are often not discovered until they are large enough to be felt.
+By that time the tick has subjected the animal to a large amount of toxin.
 One adult female can produce enough toxin during engorgement to kill four rats.
 Although it is not typical, an engorging adult female has been known to re-attach several times to different dogs.

 Natural predators

-Natural predators of Ixodes holocyclus include insectivorous birds and wasps.
+Natural predators of I. holocyclus include insectivorous birds and wasps.